VedantKh/emed-final-project/app/docs/project_plan.md

    - Set up **VAD parameters** to optimize for natural conversation flow.
    - Handle audio streaming with appropriate events (`input_audio_buffer.append` for WebSocket or WebRTC media tracks).
    - Listen for audio-related events like `response.audio.delta` and `input_audio_buffer.speech_started/stopped`.
+   - Store complete conversation transcript for post-conversation evaluation.

 4. **Case Study Loader:**

    - Upon selection, load the relevant text file into the conversation context or keep it in memory to help shape generation.
    - Use `session.instructions` to inject scenario details and guide the model's role as an executive coach.

-5. **Scoring & Rubric (Function Calling Option):**

-   - Provide a tool/function like `score_answer(ethicalFactors, strategicFactors)` to assign final scores.
-   - The model can call this function, or the logic can be triggered on the client side once a question is answered.
-   - Results returned to the model as a `function_call_output` conversation item.
+5. **Post-Conversation Evaluation System:**

+   - After conversation completion, send the full transcript to OpenAI o3 mini.
+   - Include the specific crisis rubric as context for the evaluation.
+   - Generate comprehensive scoring across ethical and strategic dimensions.
+   - Include real-world case snippets of how actual CEOs handled similar situations.
+   - Return structured evaluation results to display to the user.

 6. **Follow-up Query Logic:**